Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Final Project/GNNs.md

 Following the image analogy, node-level prediction problems are analogous to image segmentation, where we are trying to label the role of each pixel in an image.
 With text, a similar task would be predicting the parts-of-speech of each word in a sentence (e.g. noun, verb, adverb, etc).

+> Note: Can this be used to determine the N candidate nodes that might be compose a candidate subgraph?